rsprouse/feeling-responsive/pages/pages-root-folder/collections/matsigenka_yine.md

 &nbsp;
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;One day, Moon came.

-The word for 'day' is kutagiteri, a lexicalized stem based on the stative verb kuta 'be white,' -gite, a classifier for nouns referring to spaces in the natural world (e.g., forest, sky), and the nominalizer -ri (cf. Ms. Lewington's "KUTA/GYITERI").
-The middle verb ag 'arrive,' said of days, is productive, but the collocation agaka kutagiteri is a relatively fixed expression, akin to English one day.
+The word for 'day' is *kutagiteri*, a lexicalized stem based on the stative verb *kuta* 'be white,' -*gite*, a classifier for nouns referring to spaces in the natural world (e.g., forest, sky), and the nominalizer -*ri* (cf. Ms. Lewington's "KUTA/GYITERI").
+The middle verb *ag* 'arrive,' said of days, is productive, but the collocation *agaka kutagiteri* is a relatively fixed expression, akin to English *one day*.
 In the remainder of the sentence, we find another verb phrase with the same verb-subject order.
 Ms. Lewington misidentifies the root as /poka/ 'come' (cf. "I/POKA/KE"); the perfective and voice-reality status suffixes follow.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2\.
 Imatsigenkatapaake, matsigenka inake.
 &nbsp;